hashicorp/consul/test-integ/README.md

 These should use the [testing/deployer framework](../testing/deployer) to bring up some local testing infrastructure and fixtures to run test assertions against.

-Where reasonably possible, try to share fixtures using a suite.Suite to ensure these tests aren't needlessly slowed down just due to repeated provisioning and teardown of identical sets of containers.
+Where reasonably possible, try to bring up infrastructure interesting enough to be able to run many related sorts of test against it, rather than waiting for many similar clusters to be provisioned and torn down.
+This will help ensure that the integration tests do not consume CPU cycles needlessly.

 ## Getting started

 Deployer tests have three main parts:

 1. Declarative topology description.
-2. Launching the infrastructure defined by (1).
+2. Launching the infrastructure defined by that description.
-3. Making test assertions about (2).
+3. Making test assertions about the infrastructure.

 Some tests may also have an optional _mutation_ phase followed by additional assertions.
 These are only needed if the test needs to observe a reaction in